oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

 1. Delete the `PVC` if the underlying storage volume is dynamically allocated and with `ReclaimPolcy: delete` and recreate the `PVC`
 2. Attach a pod to the shared volume and the access the pod to remove the contents.
-There is a sample script [Domain on PV helper shell script TODO LINK]
+There is a sample script [Domain on PV helper script(https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/domain-lifecycle/domain-on-pv-helper.sh)

 Then finally delete the domain resource.